johnoconnor0/.github/profile/readme.md

 ## About Me

-I lead the design and development team at Weblifter as Managing Director and Lead Developer, where I focus on creating competitive, scalable solutions that drive real business value.
-With a background combining Computer Science and Economics from The University of Queensland, I bridge the gap between technical excellence and strategic business outcomes.
+I lead the design and development team at Web Lifter as Managing Director and Lead Developer, where I focus on creating competitive, scalable solutions that drive real business value.

 My expertise spans full-stack development, cloud architecture, and technical SEO, with a particular focus on delivering enterprise-grade solutions that streamline operations and reduce costs for businesses across Australia and beyond.